k8s-tamias/gitlab-k8s-integrator/README.md

 - To avoid wrong deletion, a label with `gitlab-origin` is added to each namespace which is used to discover the correct namespace when attempting to delete a namespace.

+### Sync Feature

+In addition to the webhook feature a recurring sync task is being executed every 3 hours, which synchronizes Gitlab with the K8s Cluster according to the following algorithm:

+1. Delete all Namespaces, which are present in the K8s Cluster, but do not correspond to an entity in Gitlab.
+(This is ensured by using the "gitlab-origin" label, which contains the original name of the entity from gitlab)

 ### Roles and Permissions

 We came up with a default for Roles and Persmissions as follows: